Why is it So Hard to Ask For Help?

 This book has really made me think about the whole idea of asking for help and why we don’t do it.

 So, why don’t we ask for help?

-I was thinking about this question as I read and a few answers popped into my head for why I’ve had a difficult time asking for help at times.
+I was thinking about this question as I read and a few reasons popped into my head for why I’ve had a difficult time asking for help at times.

 1. We don’t want to feel dependent on someone else

 I admit it.
 My husband used to get so frustrated at me in the early days of my illness because I wouldn’t ask for help when I so obviously needed it.

 I’d do anything to avoid asking for help if I could.
 I hated that I’d become so dependent on him, because I’ve always been a very independent person.